zkraus/YamlConfiger/docs/index.md

-# YamlConfiger --- AMQ configurator
+# yacfg --- YAML Assisted Content Focused Generator

-This tool can generate a set of configuration files mainly needed for AMQ Broker, but it is not limited to only generating files for one product.
+This tool can generate a set of configuration files or any documents in fact from a template and a set of data called profile.
+Originally it was created to help with configuring Apache ActiveMQ Artemis Broker, but it was modified then to be used as general templating tool.
+Internally it uses jinja2, and it can server as easy to use Command line interface to jinja2 if you want.

-YamlConfiger has a user facing Command Line Tool for quick and easy command line usage.
+yacfg has a user facing Command Line Tool for quick and easy command line usage.
 Furthermore, it is possible to use its API in your python code.

 ## Documentation

-Formatted documentation can be viewed at [rh-messaging-qe.github.io/YamlConfiger/index.html](https://rh-messaging-qe.github.io/YamlConfiger/index.html).
+Formatted documentation can be viewed at [rh-messaging-qe.github.io/yacfg/index.html](https://rh-messaging-qe.github.io/yacfg/index.html).

 ## Contributing